Nick Ramphal

 • Underwriters in M&T Bank’s issuance of USD400m of Subordinated Notes.

-• Omnicare in its repurchase, via a “self-tender offer”, of up to USD525m of its 3.25% Convertible Senior Debentures.
+• Omnicare in its self-tender to repurchase USD525m of its 3.25% Convertible Senior Debentures.

 • Wachovia Corporation in its issuance of USD4.025bn of its common stock and USD4.025bn of its 7.50% Non-Cumulative Perpetual Convertible Preferred Stock.